raspberrypilearning/getting-started-with-guis/worksheet.md

 1. Add the `Slider` widget to your import statement.

-1. Add code **inside the event loop** to create the `Slider` widget:
+1. Add this code **inside the event loop** to create the `Slider` widget:

     ```python
     font_size = Slider(app, command=change_text_size, start=10, end=80)
     ```

-    The `command` is the function that will be called when the slider is moved, i.e. the function we just wrote.
-Start and end values are specified for the biggest and smallest values the slider can have.
-We have specified these so that the font does not get too small - the smallest it can go is 10pt and the largest is 80pt.
+    The `command` is the function that will be called when the slider is moved (i.e. the function we just wrote). `start` and `end` values are specified for the largest and smallest values the slider can have.
+We have specified these so that the font does not get too large or small - the smallest it can go is 10pt and the largest is 80pt.

 1. Save your code and press F5 to run it.
 Move the slider from side to side and watch the size of the text change.